-Future inflation is assumed to be in line with CPI projections in the November 2023 Monetary Policy Report published by the Bank of England, with an adjustment to derive the RPI.
+Future inflation is based on the CPI projections by the Bank of England, with an adjustment to derive the Retail Price Index ("RPI").
 Additional allowance is made for elements of the Society's costs linked to wage inflation.

 The rates of interest used to discount future cashflows are specified by the PRA.